retypeapp/retype/templating/index.md

 ---
 # Templating

-Retype's templating system lets you embed dynamic content directly in your Markdown pages.
+Retype's templating engine lets you embed dynamic content directly in your Markdown pages.
 Think of it as _"programmable content"_.

 Templating is powered by [Scriban](https://scriban.github.io/) and requires no separate build step or configuration.
 Write a template expression anywhere in your content and Retype evaluates it when the page is built.